mikeoverbay/TankExporter/README.md

 Read this Issue thread to get the fix and how to use it.</br>
 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 144
+Fixed the wrong tank icon being shown for some tanks.
+IE Type59 Added a button to hide the right tank selection window.
+Speed up tank loading by adding a prebuilt data table.
+Added a button to load the forums in your defaut web browser.
+Made the rendering a little bit more like the game.
+Fixed a few minor bugs.

 ## Version 143
 Fixed the tank colors in the shader.
 Update the help files.
 Tried to fix camo tiling on the turret.